egovernments/divoc-installer/README.md

 # DIVOC Installer
 This installer helps in setting up the infrastructure for the DIVOC platform.
 This uses ANSIBLE and  shell  scripts to help setup infrastructure and install the DIVOC platform.

+Additional information on how this  installer works can be found [here](https://divoc.egov.org.in/implementing-divoc/how-to-install-divoc)

 ## Credits
 The following open source projects have been used to create this installer.
 * [Kubespray](https://github.com/kubernetes-sigs/kubespray)